Powered By

 Equipment

-The Druid either uses a Two-Handed Weapon (Staff, Axe, Mace) or a combination of a Totem (Off-Hand) and a One-Handed Weapon (Axe or Mace).
+The Druid either uses a Two-Handed Weapon (Staff, Axe, Mace, Polearm) or a combination of a Totem (Off-Hand) and a One-Handed Weapon (Axe, Mace, 1-H Sword, Dagger).

 While only using a Two-Handed Weapon, the Druid does pack quite the punch on each individual hit.
 Legendary Aspects are much more powerful, which often offsets the downside of a slower attack speed.
 Using a Totem allows you to use two Legendary Aspects and increases the utility of your Druid by reducing cooldowns, reducing Spirit costs, and more.